TheEvilShadoo/NerrBot-ReHatched/README.md

 # NerrBot-Rehatched
 The all new NerrBot: ReHatched is finally here!
-Inspired by the original NerrBot by Gold Prognosticus.
+Inspired by DigiTerminal and the original NerrBot by Gold Prognosticus.